daodinhthe1989-blip/kdpeasy-storybook-prompt-kit/README.md

   to drop any adult-leaning style.
 - **Book size** - one shared list for every tier (`BOOK_SHAPE`, merged out of the old FE/OTO1 split 2026-08-31): six real KDP trims - 8.5x8.5, 8x8, 6x9, 8x10, 8.5x11, and
   11x8.5 landscape.
-Each option's prompt states the true page ratio plus a centered "safe area" rule (`SAFE_AREA`) so key art is never lost when the picture is dropped on the page; each UI caption gives the layout/Canva doc size and which ratio to actually ask ChatGPT for (it only renders 1:1, 2:3, 3:2 - 6x9 is the one exact portrait match).
+Each option's prompt **leads with the trim in inches** ("Printed at 8.5 x 11 inches - a tall portrait page.
+Ask ChatGPT for a tall portrait image.") plus the shared `SAFE_AREA` centered-safe-area rule.
+ChatGPT's image tool only outputs 1:1, 2:3, 3:2, so a raw ratio number appears ONLY where a trim genuinely is one (1:1 for the two squares, 2:3 for 6x9); everywhere else it just says "tall portrait" / "wide landscape".
-  8x10 and 8.5x11 are not a clean 2:3, so their prompts add `PORTRAIT_TRIM`: keep the top and bottom 12% as empty background so the 2:3 image can be **cropped** (not letterboxed) down to the shorter page with nothing lost.
+  8x10 and 8.5x11 are not a clean 2:3, so their prompts add "keep the top and bottom of the image especially open (background only)" and their captions say to **crop** (not stretch, not letterbox) the slightly-too-tall portrait down to the page.
+Rewrite 2026-08-31 (v3.1.1) after anh flagged that picking 8.5x11 produced a prompt talking about "2:3".
 Page size is a basic need, and gating it behind OTO1 was what made FE pages crop.

 ## The 3 steps